immacdonald/roberts-rules-online/README.md

 ### Development

 This project is a [React](https://react.dev/) website written in [TypeScript](https://www.typescriptlang.org/) built with [Vite](https://vitejs.dev/).
 The backend is [Express](https://expressjs.com/) and also uses TypeScript.
 Packages and dependencies are managed with [npm](https://www.npmjs.com/).
 In order to develop and deploy this website you will need to have installed `npm` on your system.
+Deployments for the project are hosted on [Render](https://render.com/).

 #### Frontend